Redeeming Falsifiability?: Abstract

 \section{Abstract}

 We revisit Popper's falsifiability criterion.
 A tester hires a potential expert to produce a theory, offering payments contingent on the observed performance of the theory.
-We argue that if the informed expert can acquire additional information, falsifiability \textit{does} have the power to identify worthless theories.
+In our model, instead of knowing the true data-generating process, the expert knows the state-of-the-art belief over data-generating processes.
+A non-expert does not.
+We argue that if the expert can, moreover, acquire additional information to refine this knowledge, falsifiability \emph{does} have the power to distinguish between experts and non-experts and to identify valuable theories, capitalizing on experts’ ability to acquire and refine knowledge.